sensebox/books/en/projects/eco_station/temp_humidity.md

 This library allows us to conveniently speak to the sensor, without manually defining all the configuration registers.
 To be able to use this library, it has to be included at the top of the program with an `#include` directive.
-In this case we additionaly require the `Wire.h` library to use the I²C bus:
+In this case we additionally require the `Wire.h` library to use the I²C bus:

 ```arduino
 #include <Wire.h>